KPFZIPOH/voicecap/README.md

   - `sounddevice`: For audio recording.
   - `soundfile`: For saving audio as WAV files.
   - `pydub`: For converting WAV to MP3.
 - **FFmpeg**: Required for MP3 conversion.
-Install it separately (see installation instructions below).
+Install it separately (see installation instructions below).  you need to put the ffmpeg.exe to the same folder as voicecap.exe

 ## Installation